Applies to: Windows 10/11

-This topic provides OEMs, partners, administrators, and end-users with answers to some frequently asked questions about deploying Windows 10 with Windows Autopilot.
+This article provides OEMs, partners, administrators, and end users with answers to some frequently asked questions about deploying Windows with Autopilot.

-A glossary of abbreviations used in this topic is provided at the end.
+A glossary of abbreviations used in this article is provided at the end.

 Microsoft Partner Center

 In the Partner Center, does the Tenant ID need to be provided with every device file upload?
 Is it needed to allow the business customer to access their devices in Microsoft Store for Business (MSfB)?

 No. Providing the Tenant ID is a one-time entry in the Partner Center that can be reused with future device uploads.

 How does the customer or tenant know that their devices are ready to be claimed in MSfB?

 After the device file upload is completed in the Partner Center, the tenant can see the devices available for Windows Autopilot setup in MSfB.
 The OEM needs to advise the tenant to access MSfB.
 Autonotification from MSfB to the tenant is being developed.

 How does a customer authorize an OEM or Channel Partner to register Autopilot devices on the customer's behalf?